 Generally, in Canada there are four forms of business ownership:

-The only other form of business ownership in Canada that is available to the general public and offers limited liability is the Limited Partnership.
+The only other form of business ownership in Canada that is available to the general public and offers limited liability is the limited partnership.
 In this business structure, the partners have limited liability depending upon their contribution to the partnership.
-Sometimes the only contribution a partner in a Limited Partnership makes is financial and he or she is not involved in actively running the business.
+Sometimes the only contribution a partner in a limited partnership makes is financial and they are not involved in actively running the business.

-Limited Liability Partnerships also exist in Canada but they are usually only available to groups of professionals, such as lawyers, accountants, and doctors.
-The rules for who may or may not form a Limited Liability Partnership vary from province to province.
+Limited liability partnerships (LLPs) also exist in Canada, but they are usually only available to groups of professionals, such as lawyers, accountants, and doctors.
+The rules for who may or may not form an LLP vary from province to province.

-Can a Canadian Business Owner Set up an LLC in the United States?
+Can a Canadian Business Owner Set up an LLC in the U.S.?

-Yes, but since LLCs do not exist in Canada the Canada Revenue Agency (CRA) treats American Limited Liability Companies as corporations, which can lead to unexpected taxation issues.
-For example, the CRA allows a foreign tax credit for U.S. tax paid by a U.S. LLC of 15% of the earnings - any amount of U.S. tax paid above 15% cannot be used to reduce Canadian taxes, possibly resulting in double taxation on part of the U.S. LLC income.
+Yes, but since LLCs do not exist in Canada, the Canada Revenue Agency (CRA) treats American LLCs as corporations, which can lead to unexpected taxation issues.
+For example, the CRA allows a foreign tax credit for U.S. taxes paid by a U.S. LLC of 15% of the earnings.
+This means that any amount of U.S. taxes paid above 15% cannot be used to reduce Canadian taxes, which might result in double taxation on part of the U.S. LLC income.

-For this and other reasons, it is generally recommended that Canadian companies wishing to set up U.S. subsidiaries do so by creating a regular U.S. corporation.
+For this and other reasons, it is generally recommended that Canadian companies that wish to set up U.S. subsidiaries do so by creating a regular U.S. corporation.
 U.S. taxes paid on earnings from a U.S. corporate subsidiary can be fully credited against Canadian taxes.
-As always, consult an accountant knowledgeable in cross border taxation prior to expanding your business into the U.S. (or any other country).
+As always, consult an accountant knowledgeable in cross-border taxation prior to expanding your business into the U.S. (or any other country).